Jonathan2251/lbd/_sources/funccall.rst.txt

     ...

-The ch9_1_constructor.cpp includes C++ class "Date" implementation.
+The `ch9_1_constructor.cpp` includes an implementation of the C++ class `Date`.

-It can be translated into cpu0 backend too since the frontend (clang in this example) translate them into C language form.
+This can also be translated by the Cpu0 backend, since the frontend (Clang, in this case) translates C++ classes into equivalent C language constructs.

-If you mark the "if hasStructRetAttr()" part from both of above functions, the output of cpu0 code for ch9_1_struct.cpp will use $3 instead of $2 as return register as follows,
+If you comment out the `if hasStructRetAttr()` part in both of the functions mentioned above, the output Cpu0 code for `ch9_1_struct.cpp` will use register `$3` instead of `$2` as the return register, as shown below:

 .. code-block:: console